 Rush, I want to submit to you this big agenda of Obama and the Dems.

-I think this uh card check legislation.
+I think this card check legislation.

 You've already referred to it once today.

-I I believe that Walmart is the target of that.
+I believe that Walmart is the target of that.

-I think they're they are salivating at the idea of collecting union dues and unionizing Walmart all across this country.
+I think they are salivating at the idea of collecting union dues and unionizing Walmart all across this country.

 No question about it, but I don't think they're just the sole target.

-Uh they want to rebuild the unions to keep campaign donations going and votes and so forth.
+They want to rebuild the unions to keep campaign donations going and votes and so forth.

-And meanwhile, Congress conducts secret votes on whether our Senate does on whether or not Lieberman should stay on the committee.
+And meanwhile, Congress conducts secret votes on whether our Senate does, on whether or not Lieberman should stay on the committee.

-And they all think God a secret vote.
+And they all think, God, a secret vote.

-By the way, I had an answer to the question of an asking why is it Obama's putting all these Clinton people in his administration?
+By the way, I had an answer to the question of an answer.

 No, she's from Arkansas reminded me of it.

-And the answer is when you're a community organizer, and that's all you've ever done, you probably don't meet a whole lot of people.
+And the answer is: when you're a community organizer and that's all you've ever done, you probably don't meet a whole lot of people.

 It could be cabinet secretaries.